Forming Arizona LLCs

-4. Confidential Trust Preparation Agreement – Hire Arizona estate planning and LLC attorney Richard Keyt to prepare a custom drafted Confidential Trust the purpose of which is to disguise the ultimate owner of an Arizona LLC.
-If you are the beneficiary of this trust you would name the trust (not you) as the member and/or manager of an LLC so that your name will not appear in the Articles of Organization or on the records of the Arizona Corporation Commission.
-Note: The $397 price is for people for whom Richard Keyt did not form their LLC.
-If Richard Keyt forms your LLC, the price of the Confidential Trust is $297 and you purchase it by checking the box on page 2 of your LLC Formation Agreement rather than by purchasing this service.
+3. Confidential Trust Questionnaire – Hire Arizona estate planning and LLC attorney Richard Keyt to prepare a custom drafted Confidential Trust for $497.
+The purpose of the Confidential Trust is to disguise the ultimate owner of an Arizona LLC.
+If you are the beneficiary of this trust you would name the trust (not you) as the member and/or manager of an Arizona LLC so that your name will not appear in the Articles of Organization or on the records of the Arizona Corporation Commission.

 4. Coversheet – This document must be submitted to the Arizona Corporation Commission along with the Articles of Organization.